MohammadKhallaf/udacity-landing-page/README.md

 ## Description
 - Multi-section page with dynamic update of navigation bar tabs based on sections added
 - All features are to be resposive
+- Added a highlighting (active state) for the active section and active tab

 ## Usage
 - To manipulate the DOM elements (and create many of them) and interact with the browser events to deliver a better dynamic experience to the site